-USC might be hiring Kingsbury, the OC every team wanted
+USC lands Kliff Kingsbury, the OC every team wanted

 After six years as the head coach at Texas Tech, Kliff Kingsbury was fired at the end of a 5-7 season.
-But finding another job isn’t going to take him long.
+But finding another job didn’t take him long.

 On Nov.
 29, there were multiple reports that pointed towards Kingsbury accepting the offensive coordinator job at USC under Trojans’ head coach Clay Helton.
-247Sports’ Inside Troy reported that Kingsbury has “agreed in principle,” but NFL Network’s Ian Rapoport reported that the head coach is still vetting college and NFL offers.
+247Sports’ Inside Troy reported that Kingsbury has “agreed in principle,” but NFL Network’s Ian Rapoport reported that the head coach was still vetting college and NFL offers.

-Pump the brakes on the Kliff Kingsbury to USC talk.
-His agent Erik Burkhardt just told me “it’s premature to say that any decision (by Kliff) has been made.”— Bruce Feldman (@BruceFeldmanCFB) November 29, 2018
+According to Jay Glazer of FOX, there are NFL teams that have taken a close look at his contract to see if they could lure him before he really gets started in Los Angeles.

+As the end of the season approaches, @jayglazer has updates on the available coaches out there. pic.twitter.com/iqM4gTrqFk— FOX Sports: NFL (@NFLonFOX) December 16, 2018

-Three days after he was fired, he already reportedly had two “firm offers” to join an NFL coaching staff:
+Three days after he was fired by Texas Tech, he already reportedly had two “firm offers” to join an NFL coaching staff:

 The phone of former Texas Tech coach Kliff Kingsbury has been ringing off the hook from NFL teams, including two that have given him firm offers.
 College offense has infiltrated the NFL and Kingsbury's superb knowledge of it is in high demand.— Gil Brandt (@Gil_Brandt) November 27, 2018